 - Type of fat: Fat in chocolate, as long as it’s the right kind, is a good thing.
 It slows down the absorption of sugar, lessening the insulin spike.
 Ideally, the type of fat in your chocolate bar should be what is contained in the natural plant—cocoa butter.
 Coconut oil would be the next best fat in chocolate.
 Make sure you avoid soybean oil (and any other form of soy), and other vegetable oils and trans fats.

 The bottom line?
 It’s best to make your own chocolate which is quite easy and very healthy if you just follow a few guidelines.
-Here are some tried and true recipes we make in our home:
+You can use cocoa powder and cacao powder interchangeably in baking recipes, smoothies, chocolate mousse, oatmeal, cookies, homemade raw treats, or even stir them into your coffee for a homemade mocha.
+Here are more tried and true recipes we make in our home: